 This cursor combines the purposes of the two examples above.
 The red dot cursor is trailed by a semi-transparent dot when moving.
-However, it turns into an after shadow when the cursor lands on a link.
+However, it turns into a shadow when the cursor lands on a link.

 What we like: This cursor makes the scrolling experience more engaging and differentiates links from text.

 Example use cases: Clean and easy to understand, this cursor is a great fit for any site looking to level up engagement.